luposlip/json-schema/README.md

 Currently only strict Schema generation is possible.
 This means that all found keys are set as required, and no other keys are allowed.

-Furthermore only 1 input sample is used to generate the Schema.
-In a future release the generation will allow a list of sample documents, and allow for automatically correct setting `required` to either true or false.

-Also a future release will allow for a configuration map, setting minimum and maximum values for numbers, length constraints for strings etc.

-Note that in Clojure any data is allowed as key in a map.
-This is not the case in JSON, where any key needs to be a string.
-Because of that all non-string keys are converted to strings in the JSON schema.
-Clojure data with other types of keys will still validate based on the generated schema.

 To generate a schema:

 ```clojure